peterMcP/FOW-research/docs/README.md

 },
 ```

 Finally we need to apply this mask to our fog data map (the array of FOWTILES structures previously mentioned).
-And this is where the magic happens thanks to compound operator &=, wich preservers the fog coverage of the map independent of the corresponding value of our radius array, and perfectly merges multiple areas of different visibility units without problems.
+And this is where the magic happens thanks to compound operator &=, wich preservers the fog coverage of the map independent of the corresponding value of our mask radius array, and perfectly merges multiple areas of different visibility units without problems.

 ```cpp
 void FowEmitter::ApplyMaskToMap(std::list<iPoint> tiles)